fergal92/pp5-ecommerce/README.md

 # Doggo Down Under

-Doggo Down under is a website selling dog products in Australia
+Doggo Down under is a website selling dog products in Australia.
+It allwos users to purchase a wide range of dog products.
+Users can search for products via name, category and product description, users can filter based on price and rating.
+User experience and mobile development is at the heart of Doggo Down Under and users who want to purcahse dog products will have a great experience using this website.

 ![Doggo Down Under](static/images/readme/homepage-laptop.png)

 The live site is available here: [Doggo Down Under](https://doggo-down-under-1b9b3087502e.herokuapp.com/).

-# Table of Contents
+## Table of Contents
 - [Features](#features)
 - [Agile Methodology](#agile-methodology)
 - [Design](#design)